Over 100 Years of Collective Experience On Your Side.

 If you were injured or your loved one was killed in a car wreck, our team of auto accident lawyers is standing by to help you.

 The first step to pursuing compensation with a car accident claim is identifying the negligent party.
-With millions of accidents occurring on the road every year, it is no surprise that majority of these accidents are caused by driver negligence.
+With millions of car accidents occurring on the road every year, it is no surprise that majority of these auto accidents are caused by driver negligence.

-Our team of experience Michigan car accident attorneys can help determine if the other driver committed any of the following negligent behaviors:
+Our team of experience Michigan car accident lawyers can help determine if the other driver committed any of the following negligent behaviors:

 - Driving under the influence of drugs/alcohol (DUI/OWI)

 - Rideshare accidents with Uber / Lyft drivers

 - Following too closely (“tailgating”)

 This list is by no means exhaustive; there are many ways in which negligence can lead to car accidents, including defective auto parts or dangerous vehicle designs.